-PLEASE NOTE: International IAP2 members require a code to register.
-Please contact email@example.com to obtain it.
+PLEASE NOTE: If you are a member of IAP2 Canada please log into the website (top right-hand corner) to register automatically at the member rate.
+International IAP2 members require a code to register.
+Please contact firstname.lastname@example.org to obtain it.

 Please note that scheduling online training is very different from face-to-face.
 This online course will be offered in two segments: one, three hour session and one, two hour session.